chef/chef-web-docs/chef_master/source/uninstall.rst

 =====================================================
 .. tag ctl_reporting_uninstall

-The ``uninstall`` subcommand is used to remove the Reporting add-on to the Chef server, but without removing any of the data.
+The ``uninstall`` subcommand is used to remove the Reporting add-on to the Chef Infra Server, but without removing any of the data.
 This subcommand will shut down all services (including the ``runit`` process supervisor).

 This subcommand has the following syntax: